 Great Forest collects waste data from over 100 waste audits every year.
 The methodology used has been developed over 30 years of experience.
 Audits for this waste characterization study were comprehensive, with each waste stream broken down by its material components, sorted into 20 categories, and weighed separately.
 The process included weighing, categorizing and recording every bag of waste from each building, and then opening each bag and sorting its contents.
 All recyclable items (except electronics ) were then further separated into “clean” and “soiled” categories (identifying recyclables soiled by food waste or other contaminants is important as those are not accepted by recycling facilities.)

 Trash is the LARGEST waste stream:

 Currently, most buildings are paying to send more materials to the landfill than they need to.
-The waste characterization study found that a staggering 62% of material found in a building’s Trash Stream is not trash at all, but is made up of divertable materials.
+The waste characterization study found that a staggering 62 percent of material found in a building’s Trash Stream is not trash at all, but is made up of materials that could be diverted.
 This includes:

 - 36% organics

 - 14% Glass/Metal/Plastic

 - 10% Paper